 Claude Monet painted the “Cathedrale di Rouen” many times.
 If you google it, you will find a lot of the paintings he did.
 They come in all colors.

-For this series Monet chose nearly the same point of view every time.
+For this series, Monet chose nearly the same point of view every time.
 What varies is the lighting.
-It was one of the great ideas and goals of the impressionist movement to capture light in a different and even more truthful way than any others art movement before.
+It was one of the great ideas and goals of the impressionist movement to capture light in a different and more truthful way than any other art movement did before.

 The lighting of a scene does not only change the mood of the painting.
 It changes the subject.
 Or to go a bit further: For the impressionists, light was a subject by itself.